wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/1-introduction.md

 ## Prerequisites

 - Basic knowledge of REST services and APIs
 - Ability to develop with ASP.NET Core at the intermediate level
 - Experience using Visual Studio Code at the beginner level
 - Access to an Office 365 tenant

 ## Learning Objectives

 By the end of this module, you will be able to:

 - Demonstrate how to manipulate REST queries with query parameters
 - Create queries that expand complex entities
 - Demonstrate how to search for content with Microsoft Graph
 - Optimize Microsoft Graph queries with batching

+## Additional Resources

+Refer to the following repository for additional resources associated with this module.
+This repository includes completed code samples from the exercise units found in this module: [MicrosoftGraph/msgraph-training-optimize-data-usage](https://github.com/microsoftgraph/msgraph-training-optimize-data-usage).